 unique mixture of highly concentrated essential oils suspended in wax that won't wipe off or

 wash away.
+Tracerz can be scratched periodically to refresh scent emissions.
 This process maximizes the scented surface area and makes

-the marker active for up to 5 years.
+the marker active for 4-8 months.
 We have searched and thoroughly tested the

 safest organic scented oils that dogs and cats effectively respond to.

 Beginning November 2013 all Tracerz sold through Innovet will include new extended release scents.
 Each strip of 4 Tracerz has a different scent.
 The scents are a mixture from certified organic plant extracts including Clove stems, Vanilla, Cypress, Rosemary, Lemongrass, Citronella, Eucalyptus, Lavender, Ylang Ylang, Frankincense and Ravensara.
 A rubber based adhesive and scent retaining polymer are also used.
 All components are non toxic.

 Affix the Tracerz™ dots as close as possible to the height of your dogs' nose

 and adjacent to the spots they most often collide with.
 The adhesive backing will